 - Reading Comprehension Section: These questions measure your ability to read lengthy and complex passages.
 You will be asked to recall and analyze specific passages of the readings provided.

 - Analytical Reasoning Section: These questions measure your ability to analyze structural arguments and draw conclusions and make decisions based on this information.

 - 2 Logical Reasoning Sections: There are 2 logical reasoning sections.
 These questions assess how well you analyze, evaluate, and complete arguments as they occur in ordinary language.

-The last section, which comprises of the writing sample, judges your ability to put forward a compelling argument based on facts that are provided to you.
+The last section, the writing sample, judges how well you can craft a compelling argument based on the facts provided to you.